-Record of Fuels Used for Farming Date Purchased Gallons Purchased Gallons Used On Farm Type of Alternative Gas Aviation Undyed Diesel Fuel Undyed Kerosene Alternative Fuel Fuel Totals
+Record of Fuels Used for Farming Date Purchased Gallons Purchased Gallons Used On Farm Gas Aviation Undyed Diesel Fuel Undyed Kerosene Dyed Diesel Fuel and Dyed Kerosene Alternative Fuel Totals

 Farm Vehicles and Fuels

 Example: Bill uses his pickup truck every day to haul bags of seed home from the supply store, to drive around the farm to check fences, and to pull the trailer when taking his hogs to the market.
 He also uses his pickup truck to drive to church on Sunday mornings and to go to town on Tuesday nights to play softball.
 Bill can claim 75% of the use of the truck as business use without substantiating the percentage of use for business separate from personal use.